 Figure 2: PowerPoint slide with default Guides

-- Now right-click on an empty area of the blank slide to bring up a contextual menu, as shown in Figure 3.
+- Now right-click on empty area of blank slide to bring up a contextual menu, as shown in Figure 3.

-Figure 3: Right-click an empty area on your slide to bring up this menu
+Figure 3: Right-click on an empty area of your slide to bring up this menu

 Figure 4: Right-click on an existing Guide to bring up this menu

-- Add Vertical Guide: Adds a new Guide on the Vertical plane of the slide.
-If you accessed this option from the right-click
+- Adds a new Guide on the Vertical plane of the slide.
+If you accessed this option from the right-click menu by:

 Figure 5: Recolor your Guides

-- Delete: Right-click the Guide you want to remove, and then click Delete option within the right-click
+- Right-click the Guide you want to remove, and then click Delete option within the right-click menu.

-- In Figure 6 you can see new Guides have been added both horizontally and vertically -- also the color of some guides has
+- In Figure 6 you can see new Guides have been added both horizontally and vertically.
+Also, the color of some guides has been changed.

 Figure 6: More guides added and recolored